akka/akka/akka-docs/src/main/paradox/stream/operators/ActorFlow/ask.md

 The `ask` operator requires

 * the actor `ref`,
-* a `makeMessage` function to create the message sent to the actor from the incoming element, and the actor ref accepting the actor's reply message and a timeout.
+* a `makeMessage` function to create the message sent to the actor from the incoming element, and the actor ref accepting the actor's reply message
+* a timeout.

 See also: